Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/README.md

 The third section explains the functionality provided by the standard interface, and the fourth section explains the functionality provided by the web and machine interfaces.

+_This documentation is aimed at those was a solid background in computer science.
+If you are new to programming, we recommend you check out our [Kaeon FUSION for Beginners](https://github.com/Gallery-of-Kaeon/Kaeon-FUSION/blob/master/Kaeon%20FUSION/Documentation/X%20-%20Kaeon%20FUSION%20for%20Beginners/README.md) resource.

 ## Contents

 [1 - Foundations](https://github.com/Gallery-of-Kaeon/Kaeon-FUSION/tree/master/Kaeon%20FUSION/Documentation/1%20-%20Foundations/README.md)